Temuco Formation

 Temuco Formation a sedimentary formation near the city of Temuco in southern Chile.
-The formation crops out in the western part of Labranza Basin at the footfills of the Chilean Coast Range.
+The formation crops out in the western part of Labranza Basin at the foothills of the Chilean Coast Range.
 It overlies the Bahía Mansa Metamorphic Complex and underlies sediments of Holocene age.
 The formation is thought to represent ancient river systems of low and intermediated energy near an area of volcanism around cerro Ñielol.